edelauna/Roo-Code-Marketplace/README.md

 [Learn more about using packages in Roo Code](https://github.com/Smartsheet-JB-Brown/Roo-Code/blob/jbbrown/package-manager/cline_docs/package-manager/README.md)

-## Package Structure and Metadata
+## Item Structure and Metadata

-Each package in the Package Manager requires specific metadata files and follows a consistent directory structure.
+Each item in the Marketplace requires specific metadata files and follows a consistent directory structure.

 ### Directory Structure